IRON AND MANGANESE

 1. Aesthetic problems:

-The presence of iron and manganese in water can change its color, taste and smell, making it less acceptable for drinking and use.
+The presence of iron and manganese in water can change its color, taste and smell, making it less acceptable for drinking and consumption.

 1. Deposition in pipelines:

-Excess iron and manganese can settle in water pipes, thereby reducing water flow and increasing the risk of clogging.
+Excess iron and manganese can build up in water pipes, reducing water flow and increasing the risk of clogging.

 1. Equipment damage:

-Accumulations of iron and manganese can cause damage to equipment such as heaters, valves and filtration devices.
+Iron and manganese deposits can cause damage to equipment such as heaters, valves and filtration devices.

 1. Increasing the need for disinfection:

-Iron and manganese can reduce the effectiveness of water disinfection, which can lead to an increased need to use disinfectant chemicals.
+Iron and manganese can reduce the effectiveness of water disinfection, which can lead to an increased need to use disinfection chemicals.

 1. Impact on biological processes: